 Bring the little ones to storytime events at Mt.
 Pleasant Neighborhood Library.
 Pick up baked goods, produce, flowers, meats, and more from the Mount Pleasant Farmers Market.
 Lace up your running shoes and jog through Rock Creek Park.
 Catch French New Wave and indie films at Suns Cinema.
 Grab a PBR and dance to jukebox tunes at beloved neighborhood dive bar The Raven Grill.
 Order a plate of Bagoong Fried Rice with Longanisa or Coconut-Braised Short Rib Adobo at Purple Patch.
 Try authentic Thai dishes like Pineapple Fried Rice or Drunken Noodles at the award-winning DC restaurant, Beau Thai.
 Or savor authentic Mexican flavors from a Pupusa Platter or Fajitas Supremas at Haydee’s Restaurant.

 Moving to Washington, DC soon?
 Extra Space Storage has convenient storage facilities throughout the DC metro that can help with your transition.
-Find a storage unit near you!
+Find cheap Washington, DC storage near you!

 Neighborhood statistics from AreaVibes